THE BILL CLUB

 Navigating the ever-changing legislative landscape can be challenging, so let NCAAR do the work for you at The Bill Club!

-The NCAAR Public Affairs Unit advocates for individuals, communities, and families affected by substance use, mental health, and domestic violence by monitoring legislative developments in NJ related to these areas.
-One of our strategies involves tracking bills relevant to this spectrum and mobilizing our statewide advocate constituency to encourage them to submit testimony in person or electronically.
+The NCAAR Public Affairs Unit advocates for individuals, families, and communities affected by substance use, mental health, and domestic violence by monitoring legislative activities in New Jersey and tracking bills relevant to these areas.
+Our goal is to help the public understand the legislative landscape at both the state and national levels, and to encourage our statewide advocate constituency to submit testimony about the issues that matter most to them.

 The Bill Club will meet on Wednesday May 7, 2025, from 12-1 PM to discuss bill S2818/A3909, known as “Max’s Law,” which would require school districts to provide instruction on the dangers of fentanyl and xylazine.